arrow

 • You need to implement robust processes and systems to manage client-facing support.
 This could include training and ongoing education for staff, implementing best practices for chat integration, and ensuring compliance with regulatory requirements in different regions or countries.

 • Have contingency plans in place in case of unexpected events, such as technology failures or security breaches.
+Remember, your risk management in financial technology should be highly client-focused and professional.

 Architecture Risks